 - While not necessary to the recipe, if you plan to garnish the dip, prepare the garnishes next.
 I’ll provide some ideas below, but I prefer a generous sprinkling of thinly sliced scallions.
 They give a pop of freshness as well as crunch.

-- In a microwave-safe bowl large enough to mix the dip, combine the queso, salsa, and beef.
+- In a microwave-safe bowl large enough to mix the dip, combine the queso, salsa, and shredded beef.

 - Microwave at full power for 60 seconds.
 The outside edges will get hot before the middle does, so I microwave for 60 seconds, give it a good stir, and repeat that process until it is evenly heated.